 Mantafoils has been around for many years, first as a kitefoil brand, then windfoil and SUP-foil.
 Mantafoils is known for their products which are low-cost, high value.

-First impresssion of Mantafoils Mono windsurf foil
+First Impression of Mantafoils Mono Foil

 The first impression is immediately a positive one.

 Despite the relatively low price of the kit, the foil is supplied in a high-quality transport bag.
 Each wing is packed in pouches, with the mast and fuselage carefully protected in separate compartments.
-We are impressed.
 There is even a small tube of Tef-Gel included, to use on all screws to prevent from corrosion.

 The only thing we missed was maybe some instructions on how to set up the foil correctly, but we eventually discovered that everything was well explained on Mantafoils’ own YouTube channel.